I want the truth. No matter how terrifying. I want the truth. ~ Masafumi Kobayashi

 With regard to performances, a lot of unknown faces appear in this movie, but you can still spot such recognisable actors as Yosuke Asari, Sarina Suzuki, and Dankan in very small parts.
 Marika Matsumoto, Satoru Jitsunashi, and Tomono Kuga really gave their best on the screen.
 Jin Muraki is okay as Masafumi.
 Noroi remains Muraki’s most recognisable picture as the actor did not do much acting work after this movie.

-If you look for some proper thrills and not-to-shabby J-Horror, then Noroi: The Curse is the choice for you.
+If you are looking for some proper thrills and not-to-shabby J-Horror, then Noroi: The Curse is the choice for you.
 Being encouraged by this mockumentary, I will try to check out other films by Koji Shiraishi.
 The movie is available on Shudder.

 More From Shudder